lacework/go-sdk/README.md

 ## Lacework CLI ([`cli`](cli/))

-The Lacework Command Line Interface.
+The Lacework Command Line Interface is a tool that helps you manage the Lacework cloud security platform.
+You can use it to manage compliance reports, external integrations, vulnerability scans, and other operations.

 ### Basic Usage

-Build and install the CLI by running `make install-cli`, the automation will ask you to update your `PATH` environment variable to execute the compiled `lacework-cli` binary.
+Build and install the CLI by running `make install-cli`, the automation will install the tool at `/usr/local/bin/lacework`:
 ```
 $ make install-cli

-# Make sure to update your PATH with the command provided from the above command
+$ lacework version

-$ lacework-cli help
+lacework v0.1.1 (sha:ca9f95d17f4f2092f89dba7b64eaed6db7493a5a) (time:20200406091143)
 ```
 Look at the [cli/](cli/) folder for more documentation.

 ## License and Copyright

 Copyright 2020, Lacework Inc.

 ```
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.